gkovacs/gkovacs.github.com/index.markdown

 Q: What are your pseudonyms / other names?

 A: I go by [tuxcantfly](http://ubuntuforums.org/member.php?u=79823) on the Ubuntu forums and some other open-source software-related sites.
-My Vietnamese name is Minh Trung, for which the corresponding Chinese characters are 明忠.
+My Vietnamese name is Minh Trung, which is written in Chinese characters as 明忠.
 My Hungarian name is Kovács Géza (Hungarian puts the surname first).